Compliance News - April 2019

 With the summer holidays fast approaching, you may be thinking about how to keep in touch with the office.
 If you're tempted to forward information to your personal email, you better read this…

 A former GP practice manager who worked in Derby has been fined a total of £514 for sending personal data to her own email account.
 The fine may well have been bigger today, but she was prosecuted under the 1998 Act due to when the offence took place.
-And on this note, you may be interested in reading our previous blog on the biggest fines for data breaches pre and post GDPR.
+You can keep up-to-date on the biggest fines for GDPR breaches in our blog.

 To protect yourself at work, remember: